treeben77/rblx-open-cloud/docs/source/datastore.rst

 .. class:: ListedEntry

-    Object which contains a entry's key and scope.
+    Object which contains an entry's key and scope.

     .. warning::